 As previously stated, Ebola is a viral infectious disease that causes hemorrhagic fever in humans and primates.
 This disease is named after a river located in Zaire, Africa, that shares the same name.

-The Ebola virus is highly infectious and is considered so due to its high mortality rate; how quickly it kills and the remote areas where infections occur.
+The Ebola virus is highly infectious and is considered so due to its high mortality rate.
+This virus kills very quickly in remote areas where infections occur.

-The Ebola virus is a disease to fear and learn about, mostly because of how difficult it is to detect, and it ends up being detected too late.
-Below we provide a number of things to know about the Ebola virus.
+The Ebola virus is a disease we should fear and learn more about.
+This is mostly because of how difficult it is for doctors and patients to detect, and doctors end up being detecting it too late.
+Below, we will provide a number of things to know about the Ebola virus.